<BGSOUND SRC="http://www.stardoctor.org/sailaway.mid" LOOP=INFINITE>

 Galaxy NGC 6946 and Open Cluster NGC 6939

-This image is an LRGB composite of 99:24:21:27 minutes exposure, for a total imaging time of almost 3 hours.
-I used an ST-10XME CCD camera through a 4" refractor
+The image at the bottom was obtained in 2003, and is an LRGB composite of 99:24:21:27 minutes exposure, for a total imaging time of 3 hours using an ST-10XME CCD camera through a 4" refractor.

 Music: Sailaway by Enya